seamusdemora/PiFormulae/UsefulShellTricks.md

 ## `scp` vs. `sftp`

 I've used them both for a while, but to be honest, I've never given much thought to the differences.
-I always followed a "canned example" when I needed to transfer a file, but never considered that there might be differences.
-Here's a brief rundown:
+I always followed a "canned example" when I needed to transfer a file, but never considered that there might be differences worth much thought.
+I was *probably wrong* about that; here's a brief rundown:

 #### `scp`